 A secret war that could destroy them both.

-Olesya hunts the operatives she was trained to become.
-But when a clandestine mission takes her from the illegal bio-clinics of Brazil to the icy borderlands of Kaliningrad, she encounters an operative with a dangerous secret.
+Olesya hunts the augmented operatives she was trained to become.
+But when a clandestine mission takes her from the illegal bio-clinics of Brazil to the icy borderlands of Kaliningrad, she encounters a rogue assassin with a dangerous secret.
 As operatives and hunters start vanishing, one thing becomes clear…

 They aren’t the only players in this deadly game.

 This is the first episode in the new bestselling series of cyberpunk thrillers by Australian ex-recon soldier Nathan M. Farrugia.

 Do you like conspiracies and genetically-enhanced operatives?
 You’ll love this action-packed cross between Jason Bourne and Altered Carbon.
 Find out why readers are calling it “the most addictive action series” they’ve read.